cb4ds/canvasXpress.data/cran-comments.md

 This is a new package - it is a split off of the data from the canvasXpress R package, as that package reached the 5MB limit as of the latest release (1.25.6).

 The version number matches the version of the canvasXpress R package as of the data split so starts at a larger version than perhaps expected.
+Versions as of 1.26.7 of the canvasXpress package will depend on this package.
+That package is being prepared and tested for this update but will require that this package is in CRAN prior to submission of the next version.

 ---